-As good as the Silencr is in that category however, it will be tough to find a pair of adventure pants that are more durable than the Gurkali from Sherpa Adventure Gear.
-What sets these pants apart from the competition you ask?
+As good as the Silencr is in that category, however, it will be tough to find a pair of adventure pants that are more durable than the Gurkali from Sherpa Adventure Gear.
+What sets these pants apart from the competition, you ask?
 In a word—Dyneema!

-For those who don’t know, Dyneema is a material that looks a lot like any other fabric that you might find in your clothing, although it used in other products like tents and backpacks too.
-The advantage it has over other fabrics is that it happens to be roughly 15 times stronger than steel.
+For those who don’t know, Dyneema is a material that looks a lot like any other fabric that you might find in your clothing, although it is used in other products like tents and backpacks too.
+Its advantage over other fabrics is that it happens to be roughly 15 times stronger than steel.

 Despite its strength and durability, Dyneema also offers a surprising amount of stretch and flexibility too.
-That allow the Gurkali to not only fit comfortably, but also move with the body as you climb, hike, or run.
+That allows the Gurkali to fit comfortably and move with the body as you climb, hike, or run.
 While some pants can feel confining and restrictive when you’re wearing them, I didn’t find that to be the case here.

-Other nice features of the Gurkali include moisture wicking properties that help keep the wearer dry, even during more strenuous activities.
+Other nice features of the Gurkali include moisture-wicking properties that help keep the wearer dry, even during more strenuous activities.
 The pants also provide UPF 50+ protection from the sun and come with extra durable stitching on the seams and in areas that are more prone to wear and tear.

 That also enhances their value both at home and while travel, making it just as easy to wear them on the trail or when you want to grab dinner and drinks with friends back in town.
 These pants are comfortable enough that I wear them while running errands, but since they lack the sometimes overly-technical look that some outdoor garments display, I don’t stick out in the crowd as “that outdoor guy.”
 The inclusion of the Nepali prayer flag as an accent is a very nice and appreciated touch too.

 By now, you’re probably asking yourself exactly what the downside of Dyneema is.
-After all, this wonder fabric is incredibly tough, yet flexible and lightweight at the same time.
-As with most types of materials like this, the downside comes in price.
-As you can probably imagine, a fabric that is stronger than steel doesn’t come cheap, which is why you don’t find it in all that many product yet or it is used sparingly.
+After all, this wonder fabric is incredibly tough yet flexible and lightweight at the same time.
+As with most types of materials like this, the downside comes at a price.
+As you can probably imagine, a stronger fabric than steel doesn’t come cheap, which is why you don’t find it in all that many products yet, or it is used sparingly.

 If you’re put off by the $130 price point, keep this in mind.
 This is a pair of pants that will probably last you for years to come.
 They might even outlast you.
 Their abrasion and rip-resistant fabrics will significantly cut down on wear and tear, making this a piece of apparel that you’ll likely reach for time and again when prepping for a trip.